kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Damind Crystal**
 - This held by one of the Dark Jedi who ambush you either in Anchorhead on Tatooine or outside the Wookiee Village on the Great Walkway on Korriban.

+**Darth Bandon's Fiber Armor**
+- Darth Bandon will ambush you on your next Star Map planet after your third Star Map; kill and loot him to get the armor.

 **Darth Revan's Robes**
 - These are only found from the Replicator Bin on Deck 2 of the Star Forge, and could cost as many as 26 Computer Spikes to obtain (less based on Computer Use).
 They will also only spawn if you are Dark-aligned.